fdac21/news/README.md

+# Class on Aug 19
+   - Create your github account
+      - fork repo students
+      - create your utid.md file providing your name and interests: see per fdac21/students/README.md, and also provide your utid.key with your public ssh key.
+Once done, please
+	  - submit a pull request to fdac21/students
+   - Make sure you do it a day before the next class so we can start ready

 # Information for remote participation via Zoom
    - Join from a PC, Mac, iPad, iPhone or Android device:
       Please click this URL to start or join. https://tennessee.zoom.us/j/2766448345